khambsimp/monio/README.md

 ## Information Theory
 At its core the study of Information concerns Human Beings, and the source of their Language capabilities.
 Human Beings have developed Language over time to to develop written, auditory, handsignal, and other renditions of language which can be percieved by their senses.
 Lingustics, natural language, math, are all attemps by people to codify and extend their senses and consitiutue ad physical rendition of information.
 An information which does not only rever to Natural Phenomena but, may refer to aspects of human creativity, history, folklore, and abstract.
 Information Theory constitutes the until now understanding of how information can be perserved and communicated to human beings, and the extent to which we can construe and perserve language over time, and communicate it with precision.

+So, there is a chance that Information can be defined as a symbolic expression which can be quantified within the contect of statistics, discrete mathematics, and continuous mathematics.
+That is the perspective we will take here.
+Additonally, it is apparent that Set Theory and Proof thoery can be used as an axiomatic basis for mathematics, such that information within each of these numerical domains can be conceptualized comparatively.

+A great guide on how to do so is given by Claude Shannon in a mathematical theory of communication.
 ## Coding Theory
 One of the great efficiencies in Computer Science is being able to say a lot with a little.
 That is not to just optimize processing, but to determine what and why information in particular should be processed in the first place.
 In a sense Computer Scientists analyze their framing of a problem in the same way they are adept at picking out to to use when working on a particular one.
 The Art of Programming is an exercise in Coding Theory.
 We aim to take information presented, and from it generate an equivalent representation.
 How that encoding is done is the Art.
 One way to express this concept of coding theory is the aliteration between the languages of logic, mathematics, programming languages, and science.
 In order to understand the language of information we look for patterns, to express those patterns in a scalable manner, we develop algorithms to express them, to document and argue with greater society we develop papers, which are in turn framed in an argumentative manner.